nikburner/chatify/README.md

 The openapai(swagger) docs is available in [openapi.yml](openapi.yaml)

-For the Frontend I have used `react` with `vite` and for routing i have used `react-router-dom`, the frontend code is made with `@shadcn/ui` components and is available in the `.client` folder.
+For the Frontend I have used `react` with `vite` and for routing i have used `react-router-dom`, the frontend code is made with `@shadcn/ui` components and is available in the `client` folder.